ahdfks/project_HC_Asia/README.md

 o  Pain management\
 o  Urology
 * Made a function to separate multi strings in specialities column and then classify therapeutic areas list(above) from each separated speciality
-* Added a therapeutic areas file by keeping companies who covered therapeutic areas above
+* Added a therapeutic areas file by keeping companies who covered target therapeutic areas above
-* Removed duplicated therapeutic areas by company level
+* Removed duplicated therapeutic areas in each company
 * Added specialities length column to get detailed information
-* Made a column for if intl certifications were listed in the company description column\
+* Made a column for if intl certifications were listed in the company description text\
 o  CE\
 o  FDA\
 o  EMA